 Just Love Forest Ashram is held in the spirit of Neem Karoli Baba, the beloved Indian saint known simply as Maharaji, whose teachings continue to inspire people around the world.
 His path was one of simplicity: to love everyone, serve everyone, and remember God.
 This way of being forms the heart of our ashram.

-We honor the traditions of Bhakti Yoga, the yoga of love and devotion, while also welcoming all paths.
+We honor the traditions of Bhakti Yoga, the yoga of love and devotion, while also welcoming all paths rooted in compassion.
 The ashram is not bound to one religion or practice.
-Instead, it is a home for seekers of every background to gather, pray, meditate, walk in nature, or simply sit in silence.
+Instead, it is a home for kind and curious seekers of every background to gather, pray, meditate, walk in nature, or simply sit in silence.

 Our lineage is carried not only through teachings but through the living forest itself.
 Each tree, stream, and mountain here reminds us of the same truth: everything is sacred, and everything belongs.